zach-wheat/duplicate_photo_finder/README.md

 # duplicate_photo_finder

-Uses hashlib to find and delete duplicate photos based on hash.
+Uses hashlib to find and delete duplicate photos in specified folder.